The streams modality exposes two surfaces from the same subpath import:

 void

-Stop recording, close the track, and tear down the session.
+Stop recording, close the track, and close the session.

 Python surface